23TERRA/Amery_Pinning-points/README.md

 # How to do the Experiments & Pinning Perturbations？
 What’s included：

 1.Climate experiments (12 total):
-10 scenarios (SSP5-8.5/RCP8.5 members) with time-evolving SMB and basin-mean T–S;
+10 scenarios (SSP5-8.5/RCP8.5 members) with time-evolving SMB and basin-mean T–S.

 2.Two controls with identical SMB:
 Ctrl-Static (fixed-2020 T–S to PICO),
 Ctrl-OceanAvg (time-evolving ensemble-mean T–S to PICO).

 3.Geometry experiments (22 total):
-A.APPs (All Pins): basin-wide 500 m bed lowering strictly within all pinning polygons from Matsuoka et al. (2015).
+APPs (All Pins): basin-wide 500 m bed lowering strictly within all pinning polygons from Matsuoka et al. (2015).
-B.Single-pin tests (10 largest features): same 500 m lowering applied individually.
+Single-pin tests (10 largest features): same 500 m lowering applied individually.

 Note：Pin polygons originate from Matsuoka et al. (2015); using BedMachine v3 (2020) we found Podlednyj Holm ungrounded and Svarthausen Nunatak outside the Lambert–Amery drainage, yielding a final set of ten single-pin sites.
 The 500 m perturbations modify only bed elevation inside each pin polygon; all other geometry and parameters are unchanged.